railsbridge-boston/railsbridge-boston/views/installfest/install/osx.markdown

 vagrant ssh
 ```

-Now you should see a welcome message and prompt.
-You're inside the Railsbridge
+After typing the last command, you should see a welcome message and prompt
-Virtual Machine.
+telling you that you're inside the Railsbridge Virtual Machine.

 Leave this terminal window open on your computer.

 Now continue with the Installfest and workshop.

 [« Back to Installfest](/installfest)